aquam503/dockerimagehub_workflow/README.md

 A pull request is opened for the main branch.
 Steps in the Workflow
 1. Workflow Events
-on:
-  push:
-    branches: [ main ]
-  pull_request:
-    branches: [ main ]

-push: Runs the workflow when you push code to the main branch.
+    * push: Runs the workflow when you push code to the main branch.
-pull_request: Runs the workflow when someone creates a pull request targeting the main branch.
+    * pull_request: Runs the workflow when someone creates a pull request targeting the main branch.

 2. Jobs
 The workflow is divided into three jobs:

-dockerbuild
+    * dockerbuild
-build-and-test
+    * build-and-test
-build-and-publish
+    * build-and-publish

 * Job 1: Build Docker Image